amitabh-anandpd/TableTennis_ShotAccuracyPrediction/README.md

 Here, only four gestures are taken, and on that, we are predicting the probablity of the four.
 That can be made into five, six, seven or even more.

-For the data processing part, in the python notebook, you will have to adjust your "GESTURES" list according to the gestures you have captured using Arduino.
+For the data processing part, in the jupyter notebook, you will have to adjust your "GESTURES" list according to the gestures you have captured using Arduino.

 ## Steps to recreate
 1. **Capture Data** -